The Novaporte development is led by four project partners

 “Novaporte's location at the mouth of the St. Laurence Seaway and its unique set of transportation, trade, and energy assets make it the most strategic port development project in the Atlantic Gateway.
 When completed, Novaporte will be the most efficient, lowest cost, most secure and greenest port facility in North America.”

-MEMBERTOU Corporate Division is the business development arm of Membertou First Nation.
-Since its founding in 2000, the Membertou Corporate Division is committed to creating and enhancing business relationships between the Membertou First Nation and the Canadian and international business community.
+MEMBERTOU Development Corporation is the business development arm of Membertou First Nation.
+Since its founding in 2000, the Membertou Development Corporation is committed to creating and enhancing business relationships between the Membertou First Nation and the Canadian and international business community.
 The corporate strategy is built on the foundations of integrity and fairness, and a dedication to maximizing financial benefits for its partners and the Membertou Community.
 In January 2020, Membertou acquired equity ownership in Novaporte’s deep-water container terminal development.

 “We are equity partners in Novaporte because we know the important economic impact this project will have on our Mi’kmaq communities, for all Cape Bretoners, and for Nova Scotia.
 As a model for economic reconciliation and First Nations participation in major infrastructure projects, we are excited at how far the project has come.”